Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-1/README.md

 1. In the 404 catch middleware, modify the request to add a req.timestamp set it to new Date()

 1. In the error handler, log the req.timestamp using console.log.
 Test your changes in the browser.
+View the terminal window to fing the log.

 1. Note the usage of `res.locals.message = err.message` and how this is used in error.pug.
 This is another way to make data available in the template view.